Echinacea plants are hardy perennials.

 Echinacea purpurea by asdfawev.

 Height: 24 to 58 inches (60 to 140 cm).

 Native: Northern America.

-If you plan to grow Coneflowers outdoors from seeds then they should be sown at a depth of 3 mm either in autumn or early in Spring.
+If you plan to grow Coneflowers outdoors from seeds, then they should be sown at a depth of 3 mm (1/8th inch) Do this either in autumn or early in Spring.

-When Echinacea plants are growing in the garden they require regular watering and the inflorescence stems should be cut back to ground level at the end of autumn.
+When Echinacea plants are growing in the garden they require regular watering.
+Their inflorescence stems should be cut back to ground level at the end of autumn.